SClements1981/Diamond-Detailing/README.md

 - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclements1981.github.io%2FDiamond-Detailing%2Fcontact-us.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+- I have tested this site works in differnt browsers, Chrome, Firefox and Safari.
+- The enquires form works correctly, all fields have to filled and the email has to be valid before the form can be submitted.

 ### Unfixed bugs

 - No bugs need to be fixed.